ellen3128/Moda/README.md

 # E-Commerce Application
-- Full-stack e-commerce application that allows users to browse, search and purchase products online
+- MODA is a web-based e-commerce application that showcases and sells trendy clothes and accessories

 ## Screenshot